ScottyLabs/cmueats/README.md

 Note: To add new dependencies, use `bun add dependency-name`.
 To remove dependencies, use `bun remove dependency-name`.
 Run `bun outdated` to see what dependencies are outdated and `bun update` to update all outdated dependencies to the latest version.

+## Mocking out the backend

+For displaying custom api data without starting up the backend, you can change `BACKEND_LOCATIONS_URL` in `App.tsx` to point to `http://localhost:5173/example-response.json`, which contents should match that returned by the real `/locations` endpoint (note that you need an `example-response.json` file in the /public folder) You can also just modify what's returned by `queryLocations` if that feels more convenient.

+(If you're testing this on mobile, be sure to replace `localhost` with your device IP instead.)

 ## CSS, the way it was meant to be written™

 CMUEats is in the process of transitioning from CSS-in-JS components to pure CSS.
 Most class names follow the [BEM](https://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) (Block, Element, Modifier) convention and strongly limit nested selectors (eg. .block-1 .block-2), but some legacy code may not.
 (PRs to fix these or remove CSS components are strongly encouraged!)